-Then, 5 years ago, we started doing things differently.
+Then, in 2008, we started doing things differently.

-We began building what would eventually become the Lean Eating Coaching program.
+We began building what would eventually become Precision Nutrition Coaching.
 Over the years, our programmers created a web application that allows us to streamline communication with clients, teach them key lessons, provide instant feedback and — most importantly — track all kinds of statistics and measurements on each client.

-By the end of this year, we will have put approximately 20,000 clients through our programs.
+By the end of this year, we will worked with approximately 45,000 clients .
 We’re quietly conducting what I believe is the largest body transformation research project of its kind.

-Because the program is entirely online, we keep data on every relevant domain, and with that data, we constantly test new coaching ideas.
+Because coaching is offered entirely online, we keep data on every relevant domain, and with that data, we constantly test new coaching ideas.
 It’s a real-world research lab, working with people in their every day lives.

 Training + nutrition = 3 to 10 times better results.

-During the first 6 months of the online-only Lean Eating program, the average fat loss is around 15 lbs.
+During the first 6 months of Precision Nutrition Coaching, the average fat loss is around 15 lbs.
 That’s at least 3 times more than we could expect without nutrition change.